usnistgov/ccu_validation_scoring/README.md

  * `-o`: output directory containing the score and alignment file

- * `-aC`: the duration of TP and FP Scaling collar for time
+ * `-aC`: forgiveness collar (in seconds) to determine true positive or false positive in scale metric alignment

- * `-xC`: the duration of TP and FP Scaling collar for text
+ * `-xC`: forgiveness collar (in characters) to determine true positive or false positive in scale metric alignment

- * `-xR`: character gap for the text reference instances merging
+ * `-xR`: gap (in characters) for the text reference instances merging

- * `-aR`: second gap for the time reference instances merging
+ * `-aR`: gap (in seconds) for the audio/video reference instances merging

- * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. class is to use the class label only (ignoring status) to merge and class-status is to use the class and status label to merge
+ * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. "class" is to use the class label only (ignoring status) to merge and "class-status" is to use the class and status label to merge

- * `-xS`: character gap for the text system instances merging
+ * `-xS`: gap (in characters) for the text system instances merging

- * `-aS`: second gap for the time system instances merging
+ * `-aS`: gap (in seconds) for the audio/video system instances merging

- * `-lS`: choose min_llr or max_llr to combine system llrs for the system instances merging
+ * `-lS`: choose "min_llr" or "max_llr" to combine system llrs for the system instances merging

- * `-vS`: choose class or class-status to define how to handle the adhere/violate labels for the system instances merging. class is to use the class label only to merge and class-status is to use the class and status label to merge
+ * `-vS`: choose "class" or "class-status" to define how to handle the adhere/violate labels for the system instances merging. class is to use the class label only to merge and class-status is to use the class and status label to merge

- * `-f`: change reference annotation to noann when there are the same annotations but different status
+ * `-f`: change reference annotation to "noann" when there are the same annotations but different status

  * `-d`: dump reference and system inputs as they are processed during scoring.